SoK: A Stratified Approach to Blockchain Decentralization: Geography

 \section{Geography}

-Geographical decentralization touches upon all dimensions covered in the previous sections.
+Geographic decentralization is a key point of interest \cite{mariem2020all,sun2022spatial,DBLP:journals/ipm/SaiBFG21}, and it touches upon all layers covered in the previous sections.
 Accordingly, it involves all resources described so far, \eg hashing power or tokens.
-Nonetheless, it constitutes a dimension on its own, as parts of a system may be well distributed \wrt one dimension but geographically concentrated or vice versa.\footnote{For example, independent actors may participate in mining within a single country.}
+Nonetheless, it constitutes a dimension on its own, as parts of a system may be well distributed \wrt one dimension but geographically concentrated.\footnote{For example, independent actors may participate in mining within a single country.}

 The tendency to centralize in certain areas arises due to economical, technological, or sociopolitical factors.
 For example, miners often set up their operations in countries with low electricity costs, hardware companies operate in countries with small production costs, nodes are hosted in areas with high internet speed, and tokens are accumulated by residents of countries with low taxes and where many exchanges operate.
 Geographical centralization poses two main threats to the properties of a ledger: \begin{inparaenum}[i)] \item physical hazards and \item legal impediments. \end{inparaenum}